 - The right to request that the Office of the Dean of Students call the hearing witnesses (current University of Lynchburg students, faculty, or staff members only) who have first-hand knowledge of the alleged infraction, without guarantee that the request will be granted;

 - The right to provide a written statement from one character reference to the hearing panel during the hearing.
 A character reference must be a current University of Lynchburg student, faculty, or staff member who is not participating in the hearing in another capacity;

 - The right to be advised in writing of the results of the hearing; and

 - The right to submit one written appeal of the hearing outcome within two weekdays (Monday-Friday) after the hearing ended on the grounds of:

-- New information not available at the time of the hearing that likely would significantly alter the hearing panel’s understanding of the case;
+- New information not known by the charged student at the time of the hearing that likely would significantly alter the hearing panel’s understanding of the case;

 - Sanction(s) disproportionate to the severity of the violation(s); and/or

 - Incorrect procedure that substantially impacted the fairness of the judicial board hearing.

 Written notice regarding charges of alleged infractions issued, scheduled hearings, and hearing results is sent to a student’s local address listed in University records.
 A student’s local address is one’s campus mailbox, if assigned, or University e-mail address.
 Failure or refusal to pick up, open, or read notices does not remove the recipients obligation to adhere to any instructions, sanctions, or deadlines issued in the notices of constitute a procedural error for which an appeal is granted.